Upper Ross Community Centre

 One-on-one computer tutoring

 A volunteer tutor provides one-on-one computer training tailored to suit the individual.
 This is a free service available to the general public.
-Currently the tutor is available for 1 hour sessions on Tuesdays and Wednesdays.
+Currently the tutor is available on Friday from 1:00pm-3:00pm.
 Bookings are essential.

 Sewing Machines